 Total area: Make sure you aren’t paying too much for an excessively large place if you don’t have enough guests to fill it.
 Ask questions about capacity and the measurements/size of the venue.

 Outdoor and indoor areas: different rooms can provide the perfect environment for different moments of the wedding, from the aperitif and the banquet to the dancing.
 If it’s likely to be good weather, champagne and canapés on the lawn is always a must!
-But as the experts say at Entertainment Today, the best way to be is open-minded.
-Look around multiple venues with your wedding planner and see what they have to offer, and if you wish to, what you’re able to tweak.
+Or if you’ve opted for a destination wedding, of course you’re going to be hosting an outdoor affair, like the beautiful natural reserve at Il Castello Borghese that spreads along the sea for 11,000 square feet, facing one of the most stunning views.